Get,

 It is very important to note that excessive clobetasone cream usage in children can cause growth disturbances due to adrenal supression.

 Dr. M.G.
-Kartheeka, MBBS, MD
+Kartheeka, MBBS MD(Pediatrics)

-Side Effects of Clobetasol propionate cream
+Side Effects of Clobetasol Propionate Cream

 The possible side effects of clobetasol propionate cream are: